The 10 Characteristics of Millennial Shoppers You Need to Know

 2. Social Media Is Number One for Shopping Information

-34% of millennials report that they like brands that use social media more than brands that don’t.
+34% of millennial shoppers report that they like brands that use social media more than brands that don’t.
 What’s more, 47% report their purchasing habits are influenced by social media, compared to 19% of consumers in other age groups.

 3. They Embrace Loyalty Programs